Architecture of Machu Picchu

 Machu Picchu sits in an impressive geographical area full of mountains.
 One of its characteristics is its beautiful and solid architecture that has kept it in good condition after more than 600 years.
 Its walls have an anti-seismic inclination that better resist telluric movements.
 Its windows and niches are polished to amazing perfection.
 The entire architectural complex harmonizes with the landscape.
 Currently, the Inca city is recognized as one of the 7 wonders of the modern world.

-models in Machu Picchu
+- Types of walls in Machu Picchu

 Models in Machu Picchu, sketches in smaller dimensions